ETERNA-earkiv/ETERNA/documentation/FAQ.md

 ### How does the application support appraisal, selection the definition of retention periods?

-RODA provides a complex workflow for disposal of records.
+ETERNA provides a complex workflow for disposal of records.
 Please refer to [Disposal](Disposal.md) for more information.

 ### Is the system logging search interactions?